wout/lucky_svg_sprite/README.md

 sprite.
 An added bonus of using Crystal.* 🎉️

-If you find yourself in a situation where you want to mount a series of icons using a loop (like in a menu for example), then a macro will come in handy:
+If you find yourself in a situation where you want to mount a series of icons using a loop (like in a menu for example), then the following macro will give you some useful pointers:

 ```crystal
 ul do